stephanbcbauer/standards.catena-x.github.io/docs/security/veracode-jira-plugin.md

 ### Remarks

-1. Don't change the Veracode plugin settings, this will affect other projects.
+1. Don't change the Veracode plugin settings, since this will affect other projects.
-2. Only findings that are breaking the Policy (severity high and very high) will be imported.
+2. Only findings that are breaking our Code Scanning Policy (severity high and very high) will be imported.

 ### Steps

-1. Contact **mohamed.belkhiria@mhp.com** or **christian.winnen@mhp.com** to request the activation of the automatic imports of the Veracode findings into your Jira project.
+1. Contact **dl_CoP_IT_Security@catena-x.net** to request the activation of the automatic imports of the Veracode findings into your Jira project.
-2. Provide in the Email the **Project Name** in Jira and **optionally a Team member** for the issues assignment (This team member will be automatically assigned to all the findings imported from Veracode).
+2. Please provide the **Project Name** in Jira and **optionally a Team member** for the issues assignment.
+This team member will be automatically assigned to all imported findings.
-3. The Security Team takes care of the plugin settings.
-The findings will be imported at a prescheduled day and hour.
+3. The Security Team will then setup the findings import.

-## After the Integration
+### Import Schedule

-The findings imports are scheduled daily at 17:30.
+The findings are automatically imported from Veracode to Jira **every hour**.

-### Finding types
+## Finding types

 Different finding types will be imported as different Backlogs: